pytorch/pytorch.github.io/_posts/2023-01-23-accelerated-stable-diffusion-2.md

 ---
 layout: blog_detail
 title: "Accelerated Stable Diffusion with PyTorch 2"
-author: Grigori Sizov, Michael Gschwind, Hamid Shojanazeri, Driss Guessous, Daniel Haziza, Christian Puhrsch
+author: Grigory Sizov, Michael Gschwind, Hamid Shojanazeri, Driss Guessous, Daniel Haziza, Christian Puhrsch
 ---

-**TL;DR:** PyTorch 2.0 nightly offers out-of-the-box performance improvement for Stable Diffusion 2.1 by using the new torch.compile() compiler and optimized implementations of Multihead Attention integrated with PyTorch 2.
+**TL;DR:** PyTorch 2.0 nightly offers out-of-the-box performance improvement for Stable Diffusion 2.1 by using the new **torch.compile()** compiler and optimized implementations of Multihead Attention integrated with PyTorch 2.

 ## Introduction

 Stable Diffusion (SD) is a great example of Generative AI, producing high quality images from text prompts.
 However, as well as for other diffusion-based models, its generation is rather slow, due to the iterative nature of the sampling process by which the images are produced.
 This makes it important to optimize the code running inside the sampling loop.

 We took [SD 2.1 from Stability AI](https://github.com/Stability-AI/stablediffusion) as a starting point and accelerated its text-to-image generation using two optimizations available in PyTorch 2: compilation and fast attention implementation.
-Together with a few minor memory processing improvements in the code these optimizations give up to 49% inference speedup relative to the original SD implementation without xFormers, and 39% inference speedup relative to using SD with xFormers (excluding the compilation time), depending on the GPU architecture and batch size.
+Together with a few minor memory processing improvements in the code these optimizations give up to 49% inference speedup relative to the original SD implementation without [xFormers](https://github.com/facebookresearch/xformers), and 39% inference speedup relative to using SD with xFormers (excluding the compilation time), depending on the GPU architecture and batch size.
 Importantly, the speedup comes without a need to install xFormers or any other extra dependencies.

-The table below shows the improvement in runtime between the original implementation with xFormers installed and our optimized version with PyTorch-integrated memory efficient attention (originally developed for and released in the xFormers library)  and PyTorch compilation.
+The table below shows the improvement in runtime between the original implementation with xFormers installed and our optimized version with PyTorch-integrated memory efficient attention (originally developed for and released in the [xFormers](https://github.com/facebookresearch/xformers) library)  and PyTorch compilation.
 The compilation time is excluded.

 **Runtime improvement in % compared to original+xFormers**

-See the absolute runtime numbers in section “Benchmarking setup and results summary”
+See the absolute runtime numbers in section [“Benchmarking setup and results summary”](#benchmarking-setup-and-results-summary)

 <table class="table">